Cultural impact of The Colbert Report

 The Colbert Report, which premiered in American cable television on October 17, 2005, has had a massive cultural impact since its inception.
 Issues in and references to American and world culture are attributed to the character played by Stephen Colbert, who calls his followers the Colbert Nation.
-The Colbert Report is a late-night talk and satirical news program hosted by Stephen Colbert that aired on Comedy Central from October 17, 2005, to December 18, 2014, for 1,447 episodes.
+The Colbert Report is a late-night talk and satirical news program hosted by Colbert that aired on Comedy Central from October 17, 2005, to December 18, 2014, for 1,447 episodes.
 The show focused on a fictional anchorman character named Stephen Colbert, played by his real-life namesake.
 The character, described by Colbert as a "well-intentioned, poorly informed, high-status idiot," is a caricature of televised political pundits.
 The show satirized conservative personality-driven political talk programs, particularly Fox News' The O'Reilly Factor.
 The Colbert Report is a spin-off of Comedy Central's The Daily Show, where Colbert was a correspondent from 1997 to 2005.

 The program, created by Colbert, Jon Stewart, and Ben Karlin, lampooned current events and American political happenings.
 The show's structure consisted of an introductory monologue and a guest interview, in which the Colbert character attempts to deconstruct his opponent's argument.
 The show was taped in New York City's Hell's Kitchen neighborhood, and the program's set and branding was "hyper-American," epitomizing the Colbert character's large ego.
 The show was taped and broadcast Monday through Thursday, with weeks taken off at multiple points in a given year for breaks.
 The Colbert Report saw immediate critical and ratings successes, leading to various awards, including multiple Emmy and Peabody Awards.
 The show's cultural influence often extended beyond the show's traditional viewing audience, including Colbert running for U.S. President twice, co-hosting a rally at the National Mall, presenting a controversial performance at the White House Correspondents' Dinner, and establishing a real Super PAC that raised over a million dollars.
 The show also inspired various forms of multimedia, including music and multiple best-selling books.